grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Gregory glanced at Bastian quickly, but returned his eyes to the controls.

-"Seriously."
-Bastian continued in his droning quiet voice.
+"Seriously," Bastian continued in his droning quiet voice.
 "Fuck.
 The worst thing about submarining is if something goes wrong, it usually isn't a fast death.
-In an airplane, something goes wrong, you're gonna splat against a fucking mountain in a matter of minutes -- that's if you don't get blown to pieces at 30,000 feet in the first place.
+Like, in an airplane, something goes wrong, you're gonna splat against a fucking mountain in a matter of minutes -- that's if you don't get blown to pieces at 30,000 feet in the first place.
+Or on a surface ship, if the thing capsizes, you'll drown in minutes.
 But on a sub, you usually know your fate long before it comes for you."

 "Shut the fuck up Bastian."

 "It's important to be ready for this stuff Gregory!
-You gotta steel your fucking mind, desensitize yourself to the possibility.
-Otherwise, you'll be panicking when the time comes."
+You gotta steel your mind, desensitize yourself to the possibility.
+Otherwise, you'll be fucking panicking when the time comes."
 Bastian put a reassuring hand on Gregory's shoulder and sucked at his cigarette.
 "But that is the fucking horror of a sub.
 We watch these dials in front of us all day and night, right?
-Those dials have our fate encoded on them.
+Those gauges have our fate encoded on them.
 Or, at least the fate of the _Prospect_.
-But at some point -- maybe not so fucking far off -- the fate written on those dials might include our end."
+But at some point -- maybe not so far off -- the fate written on those dials might include our end."
 Bastian tapped a long finger on the depth gauge.
-"The dials and gauges are where we'll see it first.
+"The dials are where we'll see it first.
 We will be looking at them, and the arrangement will slip, just a few ticks probably on just a few dials, but there it will be -- our damnation.
-And we'll know, every last one of us, and there will probably be shit-all we can do about it."
+And we'll know, every last one of us, and there will probably be fucking shit-all we can do about it."

 "But your stupid fucking point is that it takes a long time on a sub..."